hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > "For price and quality that none can match":
 >
-> "To serve you cheap", some say 'tis their intent,
+> "To serve you cheap", some say it is their intent,
 >
 > "And under prime cost sell full ten per cent";
 >